ValksGodotTools/GodotModulesCSharp-Old/.github/CONTRIBUTING.md

     - [MoonSharp Debug](https://marketplace.visualstudio.com/items?itemName=xanathar.moonsharp-debug) (only if debugging lua)
 3. Launch Godot through VSCode by hitting `F1` to open up VSCode command and run `godot tools: open workspace with godot editor` or simply click the `Open Godot Editor` button bottom right

-## Debugging
+## Debugging C#
-1. Launch the VSCode configuration `Play in Editor` (if configuration is set to this already then just press `F5`)
+Launch the VSCode configuration `Play in Editor` (if configuration is set to this already then just press `F5`)

+## Debugging Lua
-2. While the debugger is running in the editor and if you want to debug Lua scripts as well launch the VSCode configuration `MoonSharp Attach`
+While the C# debugger is running in the editor launch the VSCode configuration `MoonSharp Attach`

-3. Place a debug point anywhere in Lua or C# script to start debugging
+## Debugging Netcode
+Export a release of the game to a folder.
+Open cmd in this folder and run exe with --verbose flag.
+Do again for another client.

 ## Exporting
 Do not forget to copy enet.dll to exported release folder